 The best cut of beef for pot roast is a chuck roast or chuck arm, but a bottom round, beef brisket (not corned), or rump roast are good choices as well.
 Because of the high amount of fat and collagen, these otherwise tough cuts of beef become tender and succulent when slowly cooked with liquid.
 The recipe does call for a boneless cut, but a bone-in roast may be used.
 The 7-bone roast is a classic cut for braising.

-- 3-4 pounds boneless beef chuck roast
+- 3 to 4 pounds boneless beef chuck roast

-- 2-3 teaspoons Cajun seasoning (or Creole)
+- 2 to 3 teaspoons Cajun seasoning (or Creole)